Nearby cycles and semipositivity in positive characteristic: Local freeness

 The main aim of this section is to prove the following generalization of Theorem \ref{weak-log-freeness}:

 \begin{Theorem} Let $E$ be a rank $r$ reflexive sheaf with $\Delta (E)H^{n-2}=0$.
 Assume that $E$ has a filtration $M_{\bullet}$ such that all factors of the filtration are torsion free of rank $\le p$ with $\mu _{H}(\Gr _j^ME)=\mu _{H}(E)$.
-Let us also assume that each factor has a structure of a slope $H$-semistable logarithmic Higgs sheaf (or of a slope $H$-semistable logarithmic connection) on $(X, D)$.
+Let us also assume that each factor has a structure of a slope $H$-semistable logarithmic Higgs sheaf (or of a slope $H$-semistable sheaf with an integrable logarithmic connection) on $(X, D)$.
 Then $E$ is locally free and

 in $H^{2m}_{\et}(X, \QQ _l)$ for all $m\ge 1$ and any $l\ne p$.
 Moreover, every quotient $\Gr _j^ME$ is locally free and for all $m\ge 1$ we have

 in $H^{2m}_{\et}(X, \QQ_l)$, where $r_j=\rk \Gr _j^ME$. \end{Theorem}